sfan95/sfan95/README.md

 I'm also currently a head TA for CS61A, where I help manage the course logistics and coordinate tutor coverage for 1800+ students.

-I am dedicated, hardworking, and love anything related to biotechnology, data science, or tech for social good.
-Please reach out to me at sherryfansf@berkeley.edu if you would like to talk!
+I love anything related to biotechnology, data science, or tech for social good -- please reach out to me at sherryfansf@berkeley.edu if you would like to talk!